 A separate submission to the existing IND must be made for each successive clinical trial to be conducted during product development.
-Further, an independent IRB for each site proposing to conduct the clinical trial must review and approve the study for any clinical trial before it commences at that site.
+Further, an independent IRB for each site at which the clinical trial will be conducted must review and approve the clinical trial before it commences at that site.
 Informed written consent must also be obtained from each trial subject.
 Regulatory authorities, including the FDA, an IRB, a data safety monitoring board or the sponsor, may suspend or terminate a clinical trial at any time on various grounds, including a finding that the participants are being exposed to an unacceptable health risk or that the clinical trial is not being conducted in accordance with FDA requirements.